pjude/ReactiveXCamera/README.md

             setHandleSurfaceEvent(true).
             get();
 	```
-	for all camera currently support, please see [RxCameraConfig]
+	for all camera currently support, please see [ReactiveXCameraConfig]

 2. open camera